 On September 24, 2019 MIG Senior Biologist Taylor Peterson surveyed the project area on Lot 11 for the presence of California red-legged frog.
 The lot was surveyed with wandering transects, and more time was spent near the riparian corridor and in grassy areas on the west side of the lot.
 No frog species were found in the upland areas of lot 11 slated for construction.
-An additional survey is required immediately prior to any future construction activity on the lot.
+Ms. Peterson also surveyed the property for woodrat houses.
+No new houses have been established; there are two houses on the perimeter, outside of the construction zone.